 - Finding General Information on an Inmate

 - Commissary and Trust Fund

-General Information Guide for Families of Offenders (PDF), Spanish (PDF) - Explains the intake process and provides a brief description of the offender program areas within TDCJ.
-Intended to assist the families of offenders in understanding how TDCJ operates.
+General Information Guide for Families of Inmates (PDF), Spanish (PDF) - Explains the intake process and provides a brief description of the inmate program areas within TDCJ.
+Intended to assist the families of inmates in understanding how TDCJ operates.